Bell honors residents who pushed for legislative change

 “I just put the words on the paper, and my coworkers were there to back me and support me,” she said.

-Among the recipients was Albemarle County Attorney Greg Kamptner, who was not present.
+Among the recipients was Albemarle’s county attorney, Greg Kamptner, who was not present at Wednesday’s ceremony.
 He was selected for his role in legislation that allows Charlottesville and Albemarle to co-locate some court services.

 John and Amanda Petrylak were honored alongside Fluvanna County Commonwealth’s Attorney Jeff Haislip for legislation that created stiffer penalties for crashes caused by intoxicated drivers.